 HOTNESS ALERT!
-Mandana Karimi Goes TOPLESS Yet Again, But This Time For A Photoshoot!
+Mandana Karimi Goes TOPLESS Yet Again, But This Time For A Photo Shoot!

 The Actress’ Topless Picture Gets People Talking

 While many of them called her bold, hot, sexy and stunning, many of them slammed her for posing topless.
-One of the user wrote, "Sunny Leone's sister! 😂😂 Porn star in the making @mandanakarimi leave your restaurant business! 😂😂 Your staff won't be able to make parathas.. 🤣🤣🤣." - (sic)
+One of the users wrote, "Sunny Leone's sister! 😂😂 Porn star in the making @mandanakarimi leave your restaurant business! 😂😂 Your staff won't be able to make parathas.. 🤣🤣🤣." - (sic)

 Mandana Gets Trolled!